Terminal - Domestic

 > Timing: July 2015 - June 2016

-Brisbane Airport Corporation (BAC) is on track for a June completion of a $15 million redevelopment of the southern end of the Domestic Terminal Building (DTB).
+Brisbane Airport Corporation (BAC) has completed a $15 million redevelopment of the southern end of the Domestic Terminal Building (DTB).

-Work began in July 2015 and when complete will result in 16 new tenancies including reconfigured and upgraded food halls, a premium bar and restaurant and speciality retailers.
+Work began in July 2015 and has resulted in 16 new tenancies including reconfigured and upgraded food halls, a premium bar and restaurant and speciality retailers.

-The work will be carried out in stages and at mostly off-peak hours to ensure minimum disruption to terminal operations.
+The work was carried out in stages and at mostly off-peak hours to ensure minimum disruption to terminal operations.

 QANTAS LOUNGES DEVELOPMENT